 Karan Patel To Quit Yeh Hai Mohabbatein; Is Chaitanya Choudhary Replacing Him?

-Yeh Hai Mohabbatein has been hitting headlines since a long time.
+Yeh Hai Mohabbatein has been hitting the headlines since a long time.
 There were reports that the show will be going off air owing to low ratings.
 There were also reports that the show will be replaced by Balaji Telefilms' new show and not YHM's spin-off.
 Also, it has to be recalled that Divyanka Tripathi will be seen in Ekta Kapoor's web series Coldd Lassi Aur Chicken Masala, while Karan Patel has been confirmed to participate in Khatron Ke Khiladi 10.
-It is also being said that Karan might also contest in Bigg Boss 13.
+It is also being said that Karan might also contest Bigg Boss 13.
 Hence, there were speculations that Karan might quit Yeh Hai Mohabbatein.

 Is Karan Patel Quitting Yeh Hai Mohabbatein?

-Although it was said that Ekta has given him permission and might return back to the show, a few reports suggested that Karan might get replaced by Kahiin Toh Hoga fame actor Chaitanya Choudhary!
+Although it was said that Ekta has given him permission and he might return to the show, a few reports suggested that Karan might be replaced by Kahiin Toh Hoga fame actor Chaitanya Choudhary!

 Is Chaitanya Choudhary Replacing Karan Patel?

 A source was quoted by BollywoodLife as saying, "Chaitanya signed the contract after his budget was locked."
-But, another source revealed that Karan is not getting replaced.
+But, another source revealed that Karan is not being replaced.

 Karan Hasn’t Quit Yeh Hai Mohabbatein

 Karan's publicist told Spotboye, "He hasn't quit the show.
 Karan has been shooting for it but not as regular as he was because a few other commitments are keeping him busy."
-Regarding replacement, the publicist said, "We are not aware about any such development as we haven't got any intimation from the production house as yet."
+Regarding the replacement, his publicist said, "We are not aware about any such development as we haven't got any intimation from the production house as yet."

 Karan Confirms That No One Is Replacing Him!

-Karan too confirmed to Bollywoodlife that these reports are just ‘rumours' and he is very much part of Yeh Hai Mohabbtein.
+Karan too confirmed to BollywoodLife that these reports are just ‘rumours' and he is very much part of Yeh Hai Mohabbtein.
 He also clarified that no one is replacing him on the show.
-Well, this sure is a big relief for his fans!
+Well, this sure is a big relief to his fans!

 Most Read: TV Snippets: Salman To Judge Nach Baliye With Ex-Sangeeta; Raveena's Cousin Kiran Rathod In BB 13!